j-andrews7/Pipelines/Documentation/ChIP_Seq_Pipeline.md

 ---

+## Quality Control
+First things first, check your actual sequence files to be sure your data isn't hot garbage before you go through all of this.
+I generally recommend [FASTQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/), as it gives a good overview of how well your sequencing went.
+It's also dead easy to use.

+There are a few other steps where it's useful to QC things.
+Look at your BAM files after alignment in IGV to see if you actually have visible peaks or a ton of background.
+Additionally, after calling peaks, check the `peaks.xls` file for each sample for peak numbers and FDRs.
+There's a peak below that will do this for you.

 ## Peak Calling
 This section walks through aligning the fastQ files to the genome, sorting and indexing the bam files, and actually calling the peaks.